Jaimeloeuf/relativity/README.md

 - [ ] Add settings to allow customization of jump style and default character position after jump

 ## Release Notes
+### 0.5.0
+- New Feature release: Preview jump destination
+    - Highlights the line containing the final cursor destination after jump to allow you to preview the destination.
+- Added input validation to prevent invalid inputs.
+- Cleaned up some code and added minor changes such as showing info box when extension is activated.

 ### 0.4.0
 - New Feature release: Select text using relative line jumping!
     - Allows you to select a block of text without using your mouse or touchpad by selecting from current cursor position to relative line jump position!